-Hypoxic Brain Injury is caused by a lack of oxygen to the brain.
+The opiate epidemic has made frequent reporting of the number of fatalities of drug overdoses commonplace.
+However, there is limited information regarding the people who survive opioid overdoses but suffered significant brain damage and other impairments.
+This experience happens more than one may think.
+Opioid overdose can cause brain damage.
+Additionally, Hypoxic Brain Injury is the medical term for this occurrence, which is a lack of oxygen to the brain.
 In an overdose, the person usually slowly stops breathing – cutting off oxygen to the brain.
 Other causes of brain hypoxia can be drowning, choking, suffocating, and cardiac arrest.
-In all of these situations, including overdose, the brain is depleted of oxygen, and the longer that happens, usually the worse the outcome.
+In all of these situations, including overdose, the brain is depleted of oxygen.
+And the longer that happens, usually the worse the outcome.

 - Memory loss

 - Unable to carry a conversation or rationalize